jcupitt/rtiacquire/README.md

 The camera is autodetected on startup.

-The buttons along the bottom of the window let you control the dome and lighting system (if no dome is found, these do nothing), set camera controls, take a single photo, take an RTI preview, and do a full RTI capture.
+The buttons along the bottom of the window let you control the dome and lighting system, set camera controls, take a single photo, take an RTI preview, and do a full RTI capture.
+If no dome is found on startup, the lighting controls and the RTI controls do not appear.

 ![screenshot](http://www.vips.ecs.soton.ac.uk/development/rti/snapshot13.jpg)